commanded/eventstore/README.md

 MIX_ENV=bench mix bench.graph
 ```

+Taking the above example output, the append events benchmark is for writing 100 events in a single batch.
+That's what the µs/op average time is measuring.
+For a single writer it takes on average 0.02s per 100 events appended (4,929 events/sec) and for 50 concurrent writers it's 50 x 100 events in 0.58s (8,586 events/sec).

+For reading events it takes a single reader 3.67ms to read 100 events (27,211 events/sec) and for 50 concurrent readers it takes 0.19s (26,561 events/sec).

+### Using the benchmark suite

+The purpose of the benchmark suite is to measure the performance impact of proposed changes, as opposed to looking at the raw numbers.
+The above figures are taken when run against a local PostgreSQL database.
+You can run the benchmarks against your own hardware to get indicative performance figures for the Event Store.

+The benchmark suite is configured to use Erlang's [external term format](http://erlang.org/doc/apps/erts/erl_ext_dist.html) serialization.
+Using another serialization format, such as JSON, will likely have a negative impact on performance.

 ## Contributing

 Pull requests to contribute new or improved features, and extend documentation are most welcome.